 Not at all motivating, isn’t it?
 Then I removed all the ads and concentrated only on my content.
 Eventually, that step brought in more faithful readers who were visiting a blog that:

 - Had nothing to distract them from the content

 - And also a blog which was supplying useful information

 Once I had a large readers base and was getting around 3000 readers per day, I then added a minimum amount of ads on the blog at strategic positions only.
 Within one month, that blog became one of my main source of income without repelling any of my faithful readers.
 The question is WHY?

-Now, if you have a blog which is 1 week old and you are getting only 10 daily visitors (who are mostly your friends or other bloggers), this will not be useful for an advertiser.
+Now, if you have a blog which is one week old and you are getting only ten daily visitors (who are mostly your friends or other bloggers), this will not be useful for an advertiser.
 Let’s examine how the different ads method mentioned above will perform on a blog receiving between 50 to 100 visitors a day.